lrswss/co2ampel/README.md

 ## Disclaimer

-Even though this device consists of the same components as professional systems it does not have any certification.
+Even though this device consists more or less of the same components as professional systems it does not have any certification.
 It's a home made product for educational purposes and thus cannot be used as medical device or serve as personal protective equipment in the sense of any legislation.